ni/nimi-python/docs/niswitch/rep_caps.rst

 Repeated Capabilities
 =====================

-    Repeated capabilities attributes are used to set the `channel_string` parameter to the underlying driver function call.
-This can be the actual function based on the :py:class:`Session` method being called, or it can be the appropriate Get/Set Attribute function, such as :c:`niSwitch_SetAttributeViInt32()`.
+    :py:class:`niswitch.Session` supports "Repeated Capabilities", which are multiple instances of the same type of functionality.
+The repeated capabilities supported by :py:class:`niswitch.Session` are:

+    #. channels_

-    Repeated capabilities attributes use the indexing operator :python:`[]` to indicate the repeated capabilities.
+    Use the indexing operator :python:`[]` to indicate which repeated capability you are trying to access.
-    The parameter can be a string, list, tuple, or slice (range).
-Each element of those can be a string or an integer.
+    The parameter can be an integer, a string, a list, a tuple, or slice (range).

     The recommended way of accessing repeated capabilities is with an integer :python:`[0]` or range :python:`[0:2]`.